 - 1. Tow Hitches must have safeguard features such as spring loaded, collared pin or locking pin. - 2.
-Must not operate with a train of any rolling stock in excess of six (6) for the perimeter road or: - In the case of the ITB BMA max 4 barrows or 1 low profile. - In the case of the DTB BMA max 4 barrows/LD3 low profiles are not permitted - 3.
-Must ensure that dollies being towed at night have reflective surfaces - 4.
-Must remove all loose/unused shrink wrap and dispose of in a safe manner to avoid creating a hazard
+Must not operate with a train of any rolling stock in excess of six (6) for the perimeter road.

+Note: ITB BMA max 4 barrows or 1 low profile.

+- 3. Must ensure that dollies being towed at night have reflective surfaces - 4.
+Must remove all loose/unused shrink wrap and dispose of in a safe manner to avoid creating a hazard - 5.
 Must ensure that loads do not exceed the limitations on equipment